MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-access.md

 ## Restrict access to view or modify objects

-Azure DevOps and TFS are designed to enable all valid users to be able to view all objects defined in the system.
+Azure DevOps is designed to enable all valid users to be able to view all objects defined in the system.
 You can restrict access to resources by setting the permission state to **Deny**.
 You can set permissions for members that belong to a custom security group or for an individual user.
 To learn more about how to set these types of permissions, see [Change individual permissions, grant select access to specific functions](change-individual-permissions.md).

 <table>